rackerlabs/design-system/_docs/style/text-conventions/alert-messages.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

+To represent an unspecified or generic number, use *n* as the variable and apply italics.

-Use *n* to represent an unspecified or generic number.
-Use *x* to represent an unknown version number.
+To represent an unspecified or unknown version number, use *x* for each digit and apply italics.

 Using *n* and *x* consistently reduces the confusion users might experience with these conventions.